urvashi2004/tokkn/README.md

 ## Tokkn - Your one stop reward system
 * Not your everyday token based rewards system.
 * A revolutionary rewards based system.
-* Where all your actions are insured rewards in a few quick and easy steps.
+* Heere all your actions are insured rewards in a few quick and easy steps.

 <img  align="center" alt="coding" width="400" src="https://github.com/urvashi2004/tokkn/blob/InnovateXProject/src/assets/Tokkn.jpg" alt="Logo" /> </p>